rust-gamedev/rust-gamedev.github.io/content/news/025/index.md

-[Try it right now in your browser.][graphite-live-demo] Graphite is making rapid progress towards becoming a non-destructive, procedural graphics editor suitable of replacing traditional 2D DCC applications.
+[Try it right now in your browser.][graphite-live-demo] Graphite is making rapid progress towards becoming a non-destructive, procedural graphics editor suitable for replacing traditional 2D DCC applications.
 The public alpha release is coming very soon.
 [Join the Discord][graphite-discord] and get involved!

 [graphite-repo]: https://github.com/GraphiteEditor/Graphite